 Plant Adaptation Lab (PAL)

-The Plant Adaptation Lab (PAL) is a newly established lab supported by the Swiss National Science Foundation Starting Grant (SNF-StG).
-It is a part of the Institute of Environmental Engineering at the Swiss Federal Institute of Technology (EPFL), Switzerland.
+The Plant Adaptation Lab (PAL) is supported by the Swiss National Science Foundation Starting Grant and is a part of the Institute of Environmental Engineering at the Swiss Federal Institute of Technology (EPFL), Switzerland.

 We are a growing team of motivated scientists engaged in cutting-edge research on mineral nutrition and environmental stress adaptation plants.